 A product spreadsheet is a tried and true medium for tracking inventory, but the problem is that it isn’t really scalable.
 There comes a point where you’ll have too many products to keep up to date, and it can be easier to make mistakes when everything is a grid of rows and columns.
 You’ll want to switch to inventory software before your business reaches that point.

-Our software, inFlow Cloud, can help by tying UoM to each product and using each UoM where appropriate.
+Our software, inFlow Inventory, can help by tying UoM to each product and using each UoM where appropriate.
 This means you won’t have to remember to use purchasing UoM when buying from a vendor because inFlow will already know that they deal in boxes — and how many sunglasses are in each box.

 With proper inventory management software, you’ll see boxes on purchase orders and pairs when you’re counting or selling stock.
 The right unit of measurement in the right context, with the correct price and cost already attached.